disoauth/DiscoAuth/docs/quickstart.rst

 I'll include some example apps on a different page

-Before we can get the oauth url, we need to install and setup DisOAuth
+Before we can get the oauth url, we need to install and setup DiscoAuth

 .. _installation:

 Installation
 ------------

-To use DisOAuth, you need to first install it using pip:
+To use DiscoAuth, you need to first install it using pip:

 .. code-block:: console

-  (.venv) $ pip install Async-DisOAuth
+  (.venv) $ pip install discoauth

 Now it's time to get started